 Juniper response to Der Spiegel reports of NSA attacks and monitoring of Juniper products.

-Juniper Networks recently became aware of, and is currently investigating, alleged security compromises of technology products dated from 2008 and made by a number of companies, including Juniper.
+Juniper Networks is currently investigating, alleged security compromises of technology products dated from 2008 and made by a number of companies, including Juniper.
 We take allegations of this nature very seriously and are working actively to address any possible exploit paths.
 As a company that consistently operates with the highest of ethical standards, we are committed to maintaining the integrity and security of our products.
 We are also committed to the responsible disclosure of security vulnerabilities, and if necessary, will work closely with customers to implement any mitigation steps.

 The alleged security compromises included indications of "software implants" and a method for installing malicious code in BIOS.
 Juniper Networks is not aware of any such BIOS implants in our products and has not assisted anyone in the creation of such implants.